Our Staff

 Angelynn Gomez, Administrator, was born and raised in Albuquerque and was drawn to music from a young age.
 She studied piano as a child and played the ‘cello in the Albuquerque Youth Orchestra as a teen, but it was choral music that truly captured her heart.
 She sang in the Cibola High School Concert Choir, under the direction of Ryan Hatch, and participated in the NMMEA All-State mixed choir for two years, going on to complete her bachelor’s degree in music education from the University of New Mexico.
 Annie became acquainted with Bradley Ellingboe in college, as he was then UNM’s Director of Choral Activities.
 She began singing with the Coro Lux Oratorio Society and Chamber Chorus in 2018.
 Annie directed the choral program at James Monroe Middle School from 2014 to 2022 before becoming a stay at home mom, then joining the Coro Lux staff in 2023 as the Executive Assistant.
 In her free time, Annie enjoys reading, being outdoors, and spending time with her wonderful husband, Leo, and vivacious daughter, Margo. (annie.gomez@abqcorolux.org)

 Raul Manjarrez grew up in Albuquerque and earned a Master of Music degree in Piano Performance from the University of North Carolina at Greensboro.
-Raul has been doing music and theatre professionally for 20 years.
+Raul has been playing music professionally for more than 20 years.
 While living in NC he worked as a collaborative pianist at the University of North Carolina School of the Arts and played for many theatre productions.

 Mary Ann Ybarra is the pianist for Coro Lux and a favorite of chorus members and audiences alike.
 Recently she retired from her collaborative work both at UNM and throughout the metropolitan area where she lived out her dreams of performing with faculty and students in recitals, opera and orchestral productions.
 Now, when she’s not playing with Coro Lux, she keeps herself busy pursuing all those activities and adventures that she could only dream about.
 Dr. Ybarra hold degrees from Texas Tech, Catholic University, and University of Texas-Austin.